wavoigt/ESP32-Audio-Dynamic-Compressor/README.md

 Arduino\libraries\audio-tools\src\AudioTools\CoreAudio\AudioEffects <br>
 If you want to use the original files, you must comment out the lines with ‘Compressor_Stereo’ and ‘Compressor_Active’ in Compressor6.ino. <br>
 The compressor then works in mono mode. <br>
-With IR Remote you can change only the threshold.
+With IR Remote you can change only the threshold.<br>
-The IR Remote has to be configered in IR_Remote.h.
+The IR Remote has to be configered in IR_Remote.h.<br>
 For everything else, see Compressor6.ino <br>

 The compressor in the original library (AudioEffect.h) does what it should, but at high compression rates it unfortunately tends to ‘overcompress’, i.e. the signal is reduced too much in loud passages. <br>